flexmonster/pivot-angularjs/README.md

 ## Example

-Basic example loads remote report.
 Please find more examples in the repository.
 Also, [full tutorial is available at the www.flexmonster.com](http://www.flexmonster.com/doc/integration-with-angularjs/).
 ```
 <!DOCTYPE html>
 <html ng-app="App">